List of digital television deployments by country: Lithuania

 Lithuania now has three major forms of broadcast digital television.
 Terrestrial (DVB-T) using MPEG-4, Cable (DVB-C), and Satellite (DVB-S).
 In addition IPTV services are available.

 Netherlands

-The Netherlands now has three major forms of broadcast digital television.
-Terrestrial (DVB-T2), Cable (DVB-C), and Satellite (DVB-S2).
+The Netherlands now has three major forms of broadcast digital television: Terrestrial (DVB-T2), Cable (DVB-C), and Satellite (DVB-S2).
 In addition IPTV services are available.
-In the past Analogue TV was broadcast in PAL terrestrial and cable.
-Terrestrial broadcasting switched to the Digital standard (DVB-T) in 2007 and to (DVB-T2) in 2019.
+In the past analogue TV was broadcast in PAL terrestrial and cable.
+Terrestrial broadcasting switched to the digital standard (DVB-T) in 2007 and to DVB-T2 in 2019.
 Cable started broadcasting digital in 2001.
-Most cable companies switched off Analogue in 2021.
-Satellite broadcasting switched to the Digital standard (DVB-S) in 1996 and to (DVB-S2) around 2010.
-The last (DVB-S) channels were shutdown in 2016.
+Most cable companies switched off analogue in 2021.
+Satellite broadcasting switched to the digital standard (DVB-S) in 1996 and to DVB-S2 around 2010.
+The last DVB-S channels were shut down in 2016.

 DVB-H was only available for a brief period between 2008 and 2011 in the bigger cities.
 Lack of interest led to the shutdown of DVB-H.